josh-development/providers/.github/CONTRIBUTING.md

 ## Workflow

 1. Fork and clone this repository.
 2. Create a new branch in your fork based off the **main** branch.
-3. Make your changes, and push them.
+Please make sure your branch's name is relative to what the PR is for (e.g. `feat/implement-myprovider`).
-4. Submit a Pull Request [here](https://github.com/eslachance/josh-providers/pulls)!
+3. Submit a Pull Request [here](https://github.com/eslachance/josh-providers/pulls)!

 ## Contributing to the code